 * RENTAL OPPORTUNITY: Crow’s Theatre

-Are you planning a performance in 2017?
+Are you planning a performance?
 Are you looking for a great space for your class or workshop?
-The new Crow’s Theatre performance facility is now booking rentals.
+The new Crow’s Theatre performance facility is booking rentals.
 Conveniently located at the corner of Dundas St. East and Carlaw Ave., in the heart of Leslieville, the new home includes three dynamic space suitable for performances, events, weddings, classes, workshops, meetings and rehearsals.
 Visit the Crow’s Theatre website HERE to learn more about the new venue and how it might suit your upcoming performance, event or workshop needs.
 For more information, please email margaret(at)crowstheatre(dot)com.

 * CALL FOR ARTISTS: Office of Beaches-East York MP Nathaniel Erskine-Smith